bfgfsbdfget/markdown-site/public/raw/docs.md

 **Show image at top:** Add `showImageAtTop: true` to display the `image` field at the top of the post/page above the header.
 Default behavior: if `showImageAtTop` is not set or `false`, image only used for Open Graph previews and featured card thumbnails.

+**Image lightbox:** Images in blog posts and pages automatically open in a full-screen lightbox when clicked (if enabled in `siteConfig.imageLightbox.enabled`).
+This allows readers to view images at full size.
+The lightbox can be closed by clicking outside the image, pressing Escape, or clicking the close button.

 **Text alignment:** Use `textAlign` field to control text alignment for page content.
 Options: `"left"` (default), `"center"`, or `"right"`.
 Used by `home.md` to control home intro alignment.

 ### Home intro content